Compound nevus

 A compound nevus that develops shortly after birth is called a congenital nevus.
 A compound nevus that develops later in life (as a child or an adult) is called an acquired nevus.

-This diagnosis can only be made after a tissue sample is examined under the microscope by a pathologist.
-This usually involves removing the entire nevus in one piece along with a small amount of surrounding normal-appearing skin.
+This diagnosis can only be made after a pathologist examines a tissue sample under the microscope.
+This usually involves removing the entire nevus in one piece, along with a small amount of surrounding normal-appearing skin.

 nevus